ingresse/backend-test/readme.md

 ### What we expect

-We just expect a Git repo (on Github, Bitbucket, Gitlab, etc.).
+We do expect a Git repo (on Github, Bitbucket, Gitlab, etc.).

 The Ingresse team will try to analyse many aspects of your work.
 We will basically see if: